 Being surrounded by the hippie scene and the comforts of Austin’s bluesy country tunes meant that music came from every direction; becoming a musician seemed almost unavoidable, but certainly not unwelcome.
 Miles’ love for vocal harmonies came from the sweet, soulful vocals he heard every single Sunday at hippie church, later finding inspiration from bands like The Beach Boys.
-His own father is a musician and he got his first drum set when he was only three years old.
+His own father is a musician, and he got his first drum set when he was only 3 years old.

 When I asked Miles if he was always interested in music, he shared with me a a thoughtful and rather surprising anecdote.
-“I actually just found a box of cassettes from when I was seven that were recorded on a four track cassette machine.
+“I actually just found a box of cassettes from when I was 7 that were recorded on a four-track cassette machine.
 I’m pretty surprised honestly, I was layering harmonies.”
-He went on to tell me that he quickly picked up the guitar in his high school years, all of which lead up to his almost instinctual drive to start throwing bands together as he got older.
+He went on to tell me that he quickly picked up the guitar in his high school years, all of which lad up to his almost instinctual drive to start throwing bands together as he got older.

 “Fresh outta high school I started putting bands together, basically trying to be as avant-garde as possible.
-We were like ‘We can’t do anything that’s already been done!’ … ‘We gotta explode everybody’s mind with every single note because it’ll be so unusual!’” he tells me, adding, “I’ve never been afraid to just throw people in a room and start making music, that’s always felt super natural to me.”
+We were like, ‘We can’t do anything that’s already been done!’ … ‘We gotta explode everybody’s mind with every single note because it’ll be so unusual!’” he tells me, adding, “I’ve never been afraid to just throw people in a room and start making music, that’s always felt super natural to me.”
 Nowadays, Miles confesses that he’s been more focused on creating music that’s not so much about being completely unfamiliar, but about making people feel “good and groovy.”

 Nevertheless, what Miles and the rest of SMiiLE have created is something that manages to balance both sides of the spectrum with impressive finesse.
-The whimsy and playfulness of the harmonies and instrumentation transport you to an otherworldly space, yet the simple and profound lyrics keep you grounded in the songs.
-SMiiLE achieves what some other bands have struggled to do: to merge transcendence with compassion to create something that is, quite frankly, incredibly rare.
+The whimsy and playfulness of the harmonies and instrumentation transport you to an otherworldly space, but the simple and profound lyrics keep you grounded in the songs.
+SMiiLE achieves what some other bands have struggled to do: merge transcendence with compassion to create something that is, quite frankly, incredibly rare.

 Part of the uniqueness of SMiiLE’s sound comes from the band’s emphasis on experimentation and a guiding principle to never shoot down any ideas, no matter how wild they may seem.
 The members of SMiiLE are all great friends now, though it was a process to get the lineup to where it is today, a story Miles gave me between laughs and long contemplative silences.

 “It centered around this one coffee shop called Texas French Bread,” he starts.
 He tells me how SMiiLE’s lineup has gone through a long series of evolutions to get where it is today, but it began quite simply with a girl singing along to some music.
-“One of the singers in the band, she was literally singing along to a song that was playing over the speakers in the coffee shop and another guy heard her and was like, “You sound really good!”
+“One of the singers in the band, she was literally singing along to a song that was playing over the speakers in the coffee shop and another guy heard her and was like, ‘You sound really good!’”